 Are you facing technical problems?
 Please, send a mail to email@example.com

 Halloween is about costumes, pumpkins, treats and spooky decoration.
 Scary, you say?
-Well, if you’ve been on a social media for a while I bet you have some really scary stories that kept you up all night or made you burst into tears in a minute.
+Well, if you’ve ever worked as a social media manager I bet you have some really scary stories that kept you up all night or made you burst into tears in a minute.

-Here are 4 relatable and real social media nightmares and a few tips on how to avoid them.
+Here are 4 relatable and true social media nightmares and a few tips on how to avoid them.

 When you’re managing multiple accounts there’s a huge chance, that one scary night you’ll find yourself staring at your screen wishing you could disappear as the cat/dog video you’ve made is smiling back to you from your company account.